marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

 #### Steps

-1. Execute the Durable orchestration and fetch the user data.
+1. Start the Client Function.
+The URL is `http://localhost:7071/api/orchestrators/GitHubInfoOrchestrator`.
+Use the following JSON payload for the call
+    ```JSON
+    {
+        "repositoryName": "azure-functions-university"
+    }
+    ```

-   > 📝 **Tip** - You find some sample data in the `demoRequests.http` file in the directory /src/DurableFunctions/chaining/ts
+   > 📝 **Tip** - You find some sample data in the `demoRequests.http` file in the directory `/src/typescript/durablefunctions/chaining/DurableFunctionApp`

    > ❔ **Question** - How can you address the new Orchestrator Function in the function app

 ## 4. Retries - Dealing with Temporal Errors

-As we are dealing with external systems the question is not if something will go wrong, but when this will be the case.
-So in this section we want to harden our setup to deal with temporal outages of the downstream system using retries when calling activities.
+As we are dealing with external systems the question is not if something will go wrong, but when this will be the case and can we recover from this.
+So in this section we want to harden our setup to deal with temporal outages of the downstream system using retries when calling Activity Functions.
-Azure Durable functions have the built-in capability to execute an [automatic retry](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-error-handling?tabs=javascript#automatic-retry-on-failure) in case an Activity Function fails.
-The retry mechanism can be configured using a so called retry policy.
-In this section we will adopt our `GitHubInfoOrchestrator` to call the Activity Functions with retries.
+Azure Durable Functions has the built-in capability to execute an [automatic retry](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-error-handling?tabs=javascript#automatic-retry-on-failure) in case an Activity Function fails.
+The retry mechanism can be configured using a so-called retry policy.
+In this section we will update our `GitHubInfoOrchestrator` to call the Activity Functions with retries.

 ### Steps